Deejo Knife Review

 There’s a reason the list of knife types is so long, and we can all agree that hacking at a piece of wood requires a different blade than slicing a tomato does.
 But even when looking at two knives that look identical, there most likely will be differences—in the type of steel, the finish, the handle, and maybe other features too.

-In this section of our Deejo review, we’ve put our featured brand head-to-head with Baladeo, a cutlery brand that specializes in tools made for the outdoors (think: foldable pliers and tiny, multi-blade pocket knives).
+In this section of our Deejo review, I’ve put our featured brand head-to-head with Baladeo, a cutlery brand that specializes in tools made for the outdoors (think: foldable pliers and tiny, multi-blade pocket knives).

 At first glance, the brands appear to be nothing like one another, except for the fact they both make pocket knives.
-Upon further inspection, we found out the two are owned by the same company, Coriolis.
+Upon further inspection, I found out the two are owned by the same company, Coriolis.
 That’s where things get interesting.

 Baladeo’s pocket knives are made from 420 stainless steel, yet Deejo’s are made from Z40C13.
-After a little research, we found out that these two types of steel are virtually the same thing, one just called a different name.
+After a little research, I found out that these two types of steel are virtually the same thing, one just called a different name.
 Because the brands are owned by the same company, we can assume they use the same steel.

 But what about how they look?
 Our featured brand and its competitor’s knives look completely different.
 Baladeo’s collection is more… normal looking, where Deejo’s has a specialized appearance.